 Unsafe Rust exists because, by nature, static analysis is conservative.
-When the compiler tries to determine whether or not code upholds the guarantees, it's better for it to reject some valid programs rather than accept some invalid programs.
-Although the code might be okay, as far as Rust is able to tell, it's not!
+When the compiler tries to determine whether or not code upholds the guarantees, it's better for it to reject some valid programs than to accept some invalid programs.
+Although the code might be okay, if the Rust compiler doesn't have enough information to be confident, it will reject the code.
 In these cases, you can use unsafe code to tell the compiler, "Trust me, I know what I'm doing."
-The downside is that you use it at your own risk: if you use unsafe code incorrectly, problems due to memory unsafety, such as null pointer dereferencing, can occur.
+Be warned, however, that you use unsafe Rust at your own risk: if you use unsafe code incorrectly, problems can occur due to memory unsafety, such as null pointer dereferencing.

 Another reason Rust has an unsafe alter ego is that the underlying computer hardware is inherently unsafe.
 If Rust didn't let you do unsafe operations, you couldn't do certain tasks.

 Rust needs to allow you to do low-level systems programming, such as directly interacting with the operating system or even writing your own operating system.
 Working with low-level systems programming is one of the goals of the language.
 Let's explore what we can do with unsafe Rust and how to do it.